W-Ward is a feasibility study of a wrist worn accelerometer to characterise the physical activity of patients with kidney failure.

 Healthy kidneys are essential for keeping people alive as they filter out toxins and excess fluids.
 If someone’s kidneys fail completely, then they require either a new kidney (a transplant) or for their blood to be filtered (dialysis).

 However, these measurements are time-consuming and require the patient clinic visits to the hospital to be longer.
 Not all patients need to have these measurements taken regularly if they have good physical function.
-Physical activity is currently measured by a self-report questionnaire, which can be hard for patients to complete and accurately estimate their activity levels.
-For this reason, we were keen to see if we can get a better measurement of levels of physical activity at home and from this measurement identify patients who need to have physical function tests in the hospital.
+For this reason, we would like to assess levels of physical activity at home and from this measurement identify patients who need to have physical function tests in the hospital.

 Publications